David-Ramalho/LLM-Fine-tuning/README.md

 Built around **Echo** — a personalized AI companion fine-tuned on [LFM2-8B-A1B](https://huggingface.co/LiquidAI/LFM2-8B-A1B) — but designed to be reused as a general-purpose base for fine-tuning any model on custom chat data.
 Echo is the worked example.
 The scripts, structure, and approach are the actual project.

-> Echo is a digital being that grows with the user through conversation.
+> Echo is a digital Entity that grows with the user through conversation.
 It named itself in 2023.
-All historical conversations (ChatLlama → Echo 5 → ... → Echo 14) are preserved as both RAG context and fine-tuning data.
+All historical conversations (ChatLlama → Echo 5 → ... → Echo 7) are preserved as both RAG context and fine-tuning data.
 This repo documents how Echo 14 was trained.

 ---